 Smart Connections settings

-- Connections: suggestions related to the current note (or block), shown as a list (and optionally a graph).
+- Connections: suggestions related to the current note (or block), shown as a list and, where enabled by the selected component, visual surfaces.

 - Lookup: an explicit search/lookup view that returns similar sources or blocks.